Dave Hocker and his three daughters have all been shaped by careers at Carlile

 “When I started here, I definitely had a lot of respect for (the company) straight out of the gate,” he said.
 “But the difference was they also respected me.
 Them coming up and saying, ‘Hey, man.
 You’re doing a good job.’
 That really made all the difference in the world.”

-Hocker has been driving for Carlile in Alaska for 27 years.
+Hocker has been driving for Carlile, an Alaska shipping company, for 27 years.
 The bad news?
 He’s started to contemplate retirement.
 The good news?
 Hocker has three daughters – and all three caught the Carlile bug.

 “When I was in fifth grade, I went with my dad to work on Take Your Daughter to Work Day and decided that I wanted to run heavy equipment,” said Corryn Hocker, 30.